linton-dawson/vanilla-rrt/README.md

 * Enter starting co-ordinates
 * Enter goal co-ordinates
-* Enter number of rrt iterations (iteratiosn directly proportional to probability of reaching the goal(mostly) )
+* Enter number of rrt iterations (iterations directly proportional to probability of reaching the goal(mostly) )
 * Enter number of obstacles (considering the object as a line segment)
 * Enter co-ordinates of a line segment